Pengchengzhi/Yolov3_Own-dataset/README.md

 * Install openCV, CUDA

-* Optional but highly recomended, will be a lot faster.
+* Optional but highly recommended, will be a lot faster.
 ### Download model and try a test
 **0. Download source code**